 This Peanut Butter Chocolate Cake is pure decadence!
 Rich chocolatey cake layers and a silky peanut butter frosting.

 There are few things that go better together than peanut butter and chocolate.
-I know some of you will disagree, but it is one of my favourite flavour combinations.
+I know some of you will disagree, but it is one of my favorite flavor combinations.
 In fact, one of the first cakes I ever made for the blog was this exact combination.
 That was a long time ago, and I like to consider this one new and improved.

 The main difference between this Peanut Butter Chocolate Cake and my old Peanut Butter Chocolate Cake is the frosting.
 The cake recipe is very similar, though smaller in scale – the old cake was three 8″ pans, this one is three 6″ pans – but the frosting got a complete, delicious makeover.